Table of Contents

 Annecy, Auvergne-Rhône-Alpes (South)

-The southeastern part of France has no shortage of French scenery that seduces lovers and evokes the spirit of romance in visitors and locals alike.
+The southeastern part of France has no shortage of breathtaking French scenery.
 Towns like Annecy for example are sprinkled with parks and vibrant gardens that invite you to paint and meditate.

-The green city is known for its pedestrian bridges including the charming Bridge of Love and its old town where visitors can rent a bike and use it to explore the winding cobblestone streets at their own leisurely pace.
-The Venice of the Alps is a great place to partake in some fun activities like hang-gliding above the majestic Lake Annecy.
+This green French city is known for its pedestrian bridges including the charming Bridge of Love.
+In the old town, visitors can rent a bike and use it to explore the cobblestone streets.
+The Venice of the Alps is a great place to try some fun activities like hang-gliding above Lake Annecy.

 Loire Valley, Pays de la Loire